quickdudley/carry/README.md

  * /runtime will contain runtime libraries for various targets.
 Most will be written in C, but some backends may require other languages.

- * /libs will contain the base library (including the Prelude module) and closely related libraries
+ * /libs will contain the base library (including the Prelude module), libraries closely related to the base library, and any library used by the comiler.

  * /snippets will contain short carry programs for testing the interpreter and compiler.